Bio-poetics

 Session 5: Biopoetics and Necropolitics

-A biopoetic organization is a life-creating organization.
+A biopoetic organization is a life-generating organization.
 It exists solely to create living conditions for beings and willingly dissolves itself when it no longer fulfills this function.
 A biopoetic organization does not resist disorganization; rather, it gracefully succumbs to it, recognizing that its own impermanence is part of the generative processes it serves.

 For example, a biopoetic organization that provides food for human beings may detain certain animal or plant species as long as doing so creates food for humans.
 However, such an organization will dissolve itself if human beings can obtain food otherwise, without needing to detain these species.
 More profoundly, a biopoetic organization continuously breaks down, falls into disrepair, and either disbands if no longer needed or is repaired if needed.
 It is an organization that makes space for its own undoing, ensuring that its dissolution is part of the broader flow of life it sustains.